 Before I break down, Val holds me even tighter.
 Lord, I’ve never felt this safe, cared, loved.

-“Hey, what’s in the past is in the past” she reassures me.
+“What’s in the past is in the past” she reassures me.
 “What matters the most is that now we can do whatever is best for us and our future.
-We’re in this together , Agus.”
+We’re together in this, Agus.”

 “Maybe that’s why I see you less worried, you know?”

 “Indeed, I’m worried, but in my own way.
-I care about college so much and try to balance everything as best as I can.
 But you know what?
 You’re the most important thing in my life, even more than a career or a job.
-As I said, they’re important too, but losing them would never compare to losing you.
-And I don't want to go through a pain like that ever again.”
+They’re important too, but losing them would never compare to losing you.”

 God, I’ve been so isolated, so locked down from even my own home that I’ve never realized Val has been feeling the same way, just with a different reaction or way of coping with her problems.
 But still, she’s been nothing but patient with me that she’s given me space and time to think clearly.
 This woman never ceases to amaze me and make me fall deeper and harder in love with her.